vikasganiga05/vikasganiga05/README.md

 - 🥅 Goals: Contribute more to Open Source projects.
 - 📫 How to reach me: **Twitter - [@vikasganiga05](https://twitter.com/vikasganiga05)**
 - 💬 Ask me about anything on my **[GitHub Discussions](https://github.com/vikasganiga05/vikasganiga05/discussions)**
-- ⚡ Fun fact: I like problem solving and I'm a sportsman.
+- ⚡ Fun fact: I'm a problem-solver and sports enthusiast.

 ## 🤝🏻 Connect with Me